kombucha-js/react-rerenderers/README.md

 `useRerenderers()` hook you actually don't have to call any hook when only thing you want to do is to update the state.

-Actually, this is the biggest surprise which I have encountered duruing I was designing **React-Rerenderers**.
+Actually, this is the biggest surprise which I have encountered during I was designing **React-Rerenderers**.
 I have never thought if I could implement it in such a way.